Students Must be enrolled in a minimum of six (6) or more credits in order to process Federal Loans

 University of Bridgeport students are strongly encouraged to apply for all eligible financial assistance before considering a private alternative loan.
 A student should compare a variety of private student loans offered by banks and other education loan providers.
 Interest rates, conditions and eligibility requirements may vary between financial institutions and from person to person.
 You should apply for the alternative loan that best suits your individual needs.

-Private alternative loans are commercial loans offered for undergraduate, IDEAL and graduate students whose financial aid does not cover the full cost of higher education.
+Private alternative loans are commercial loans offered for undergraduate, School of Professional Studies, and graduate students whose financial aid does not cover the full cost of higher education.
 Depending on individual circumstances, a parent may also be able to borrow alternative loans to help pay for a child’s college expenses.
 All students who borrow with an alternative loan program must complete a Private Education Loan Applicant Self-Certification Form (PDF) and submit this form to the lender in order for the alternative loan to be complete and disburse.
-In order to complete this form, you will need to reference our Tuition and Fees brochure.
+In order to complete this form, you will need to reference our Tuition and Fees.

 A private loan may be an appropriate choice if: